Wingham Memorial Town Hall: History

 James Chambers, though little documented, has been described by the National Trust of Australia (NSW) as "an important Sydney architect".
 He was born in Scotland and trained as an architect there, first settling in Roseville in 1910.
 His father had owned a timber milling business in Scotland and James evidently came to Wingham to run the sawmill business he had bought in 1917 in nearby Killabakh.
-Settling his family in Wingham in 1918, he designed them a fine home (also in the Interwar California Bungalow style at 4 Machins Parade Wingham) and carried out other architectural commissions in the area including the Rectory for St Matthews Church of England, extensive renovations to the Wingham Hotel (sadly destroyed by fire in 2010), additions and alterations to Maitland Stores in Bent Street Wingham, a War Memorial at Killabakh and several substantial homes in Wingham.
+Settling his family in Wingham in 1918, he designed them a fine home (also in the Interwar California Bungalow style at 4 Machins Parade Wingham) and carried out other architectural commissions in the area including the Rectory for St Matthew's Church of England, extensive renovations to the Wingham Hotel (sadly destroyed by fire in 2010), additions and alterations to Maitland Stores in Bent Street Wingham, a War Memorial at Killabakh and several substantial homes in Wingham.
 In 1921 he became a foundation director of the Wingham Land and Building Co.
 Ltd with several Wingham councillors, which constructed four more modest houses in Dingo Street (now Queen Street).
 However it appears that none of these businesses took off and he returned with his family to Sydney in 1925.
 After relocating to the Orange district for some years, he retired in Sydney where he died in Gladesville in 1954.